cmcmaster1/rheum_biologics/DEPLOYMENT.md

 1. **Database Connection Issues**: Ensure `DATABASE_URL` is set correctly
 2. **CORS Issues**: Check `CORS_ORIGIN` matches your frontend URL
 3. **Build Failures**: Check logs for missing dependencies or build errors
-4. **Ingestion Failures**: Check that PBS website is accessible and CSV files are available
+4. **Ingestion Failures**: Check that PBS API is accessible and API credentials are correct (if required)

 ### Useful Commands: